-0005 Understand strategies and procedures for planning, managing, and modifying the learning environment for students with mild to moderate disabilities.
+Understand strategies and procedures for planning, managing, and modifying the learning environment for students with mild to moderate disabilities.

-- 5.1 Demonstrate knowledge of ways in which teacher attitudes and behaviors affect students and apply knowledge of effective strategies for establishing and maintaining rapport with all students. - 5.2 Demonstrate knowledge of strategies for planning and managing the learning environment for students with mild to moderate disabilities, including strategies for establishing reasonable behavioral expectations, designing consistent daily routines, fostering students' independence, and maintaining students' attention. - 5.3 Apply knowledge of strategies for creating a safe, supportive, positive, and equitable classroom and schoolwide climate that fosters respect for diversity and positive interactions among all students. - 5.4 Demonstrate knowledge of barriers to accessibility and acceptance of students with mild to moderate disabilities and adaptations that can be made to the physical environment to provide optimal learning opportunities for students with mild to moderate disabilities. - 5.5 Apply knowledge of effective methods for fostering students' active participation and individual academic success in one-to-one, small-group, and large-group settings and for facilitating students' integration into various settings. - 5.6 Apply knowledge of strategies for modifying the learning environment to manage behaviors and strategies for crisis prevention and intervention.
+- 5.1 Demonstrate knowledge of ways in which teacher attitudes and behaviors affect students and apply knowledge of effective strategies for establishing and maintaining rapport with all students. - 5.2 Demonstrate knowledge of strategies for planning and managing the learning environment for students with mild to moderate disabilities, including strategies for establishing reasonable behavioral expectations, designing consistent daily routines, fostering students' independence, and engaging students. - 5.3 Apply knowledge of strategies for creating a safe, supportive, positive, and equitable classroom and schoolwide climate that fosters respect for diversity, positive interactions among all students, and considerations for trauma-aware practices. - 5.4 Demonstrate knowledge of barriers to accessibility and acceptance of students with mild to moderate disabilities and adaptations, including assistive technology, that can be made within the physical environment to provide optimal learning opportunities for students with mild to moderate disabilities. - 5.5 Demonstrate knowledge of factors that influence, affect, and promote students' motivation and engagement in instruction and learning. - 5.6 Apply knowledge of effective methods for fostering students' active engagement and individual academic success in one-to-one, small-group, and large-group settings and for facilitating students' integration into various settings. - 5.7 Apply knowledge of strategies for modifying the learning environment to manage behaviors and strategies for crisis prevention, intervention, and trauma-aware practices.

-Copyright © 2014 Pearson Education, Inc. or its affiliate(s).
+Copyright © 2020 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.
-Evaluation Systems, Pearson, P.O.
-Box 226, Amherst, MA 01004
+Evaluation Systems, Pearson, 300 Venture Way, Hadley, MA 01035